-Prospective students may like to spend a day with us to find out about studying at WEST.
-This gives you the opportunity to join us for worship, look around the School, sit in on lectures, meet staff and students, and discuss the issues you’re thinking through.
-If you’d like to visit, please contact us to arrange a convenient time.
-Overnight accommodation can be offered on campus at WEST (subject to availability).
+Prospective students are strongly encouraged to find out about studying at WEST by attending our next Open Day.
+This will give you the opportunity to look around the School, sit in on sample lectures, meet staff and students, ask questions and discuss the issues you’re thinking through.
+Please book your place here.
+Overnight accommodation is available at WEST (subject to availability).

 You can apply for a course by filling in the online application form here.
 Once you have submitted your application form, along with a £35 application fee (non refundable), you will receive confirmation of receipt from us.